-Did you ever hear, in connection with Mr. Schwarz. the Chile operation, that certain Chilean officers, specifithat they intended cally a Major Marshall, to assassinate Allende?
+Mr. Schwarz.
+Did you ever hear, in connection with the Chile operation, that certain Chilean officers, specifically a Major Marshall, that they intended to assassinate Allende?

 Mr. Phillips.
 It was five years ago.
 But as I recall, Major Marshall said a number of things.
 He was what I think of as a wild man.
 I seem to recall something about, yes, a